 • Edasalonexent for the treatment of DMD - Edasalonexent is a conjugate of salicylic acid and the omega-3 fatty acid docosahexaenoic acid, or DHA, a naturally occurring unsaturated fatty acid with anti-inflammatory properties, based on our proprietary Safely Metabolized And Rationally Targeted linker, or SMART Linker, drug discovery platform.
 We designed edasalonexent to inhibit NF-kB, a key link between loss of dystrophin and disease pathology that plays a fundamental role in the initiation and progression of skeletal and cardiac muscle disease in DMD.
 We reported results from the Phase 1 portion of the MoveDMD trial in January 2016 and reported top-line safety and efficacy results for the 12-week placebo-controlled Phase 2 portion of the trial in January 2017.
 In July 2016, we initiated an open-label extension of the MoveDMD trial, and we reported efficacy and safety results from the open-label extension in October 2017, February 2018, April 2018, October 2018, February 2019 and April 2019 reflecting data through 24, 36, 48, 60 and 72 weeks of edasalonexent treatment.
-In March 2019, we launched a new open-label extension trial, referred to as the GalaxyDMD trial.
-As we complete the Move DMD trial, all of the boys participating in the MoveDMD trial open-label extension are given the opportunity to transition to the GalaxyDMD trial, which is designed to provide longer term safety data to support registration filings.
+In March 2019, we launched the GalaxyDMD trial.
+The remaining boys participating in the MoveDMD trial open-label extension are transitioning to the GalaxyDMD trial, which is designed to provide longer term safety data to support registration filings.
 In September 2018, we initiated the global Phase 3 PolarisDMD trial of edasalonexent for the treatment of DMD, regardless of mutation type, with top-line results expected in the second half of 2020.
 The PolarisDMD trial is designed to evaluate the efficacy and safety of edasalonexent in patients with DMD and is intended to support an application for commercial registration of edasalonexent.
 When boys complete the 12-month PolarisDMD trial, they are given the opportunity to receive open-label edasalonexent in the Galaxy DMD trial.

-- Edasalonexent for the treatment of Becker Muscular Dystrophy, or BMD We are evaluating the potential benefits of edasalonexent treatment in BMD and investigating potential approaches for clinical trials in BMD. - · CAT-5571 CAT-5571 is a SMART Linker conjugate that contains cysteamine, a naturally occurring molecule that is a degradation product of the amino acid cysteine, and DHA.
+- Edasalonexent for the treatment of Becker Muscular Dystrophy, or BMD We are evaluating the potential benefits of edasalonexent treatment in BMD and investigating potential approaches for clinical trials in BMD. - CAT-5571 CAT-5571 is a SMART Linker conjugate that contains cysteamine, a naturally occurring molecule that is a degradation product of the amino acid cysteine, and DHA.
 CAT-5571 is a potential oral therapy to treat CF. CAT-5571 is a small molecule designed to activate autophagy, a mechanism for recycling cellular components and digesting pathogens, which is important for host defenses and is depressed in CF. We have completed IND-enabling activities for CAT-5571.